Normal matrix: Equivalent definitions

 Some but not all of the above generalize to normal operators on infinite-dimensional Hilbert spaces.
 For example, a bounded operator satisfying (9) is only quasinormal.

 Normal matrix analogy

 It is occasionally useful (but sometimes misleading) to think of the relationships of special kinds of normal matrices as analogous to the relationships of the corresponding type of complex numbers of which their eigenvalues are composed.
-This is because any function of a non-defective matrix acts directly on each of its eigenvalues, and the conjugate transpose of its spectral decomposition $VD V^*$ is $VD^*V^*$, where $D$ is the diagonal matrix of eigenvalues.
+This is because any function (that can be expressed as a power series) of a non-defective matrix acts directly on each of its eigenvalues, and the conjugate transpose of its spectral decomposition $VD V^*$ is $VD^*V^*$, where $D$ is the diagonal matrix of eigenvalues.
 Likewise, if two normal matrices commute and are therefore simultaneously diagonalizable, any operation between these matrices also acts on each corresponding pair of eigenvalues.